iamwill123/Frogger-Arcade-Game/README.md

 Your score is based on your current score + (level x 2) for each level you pass.

-The enemy bugs run across the screen at random speeds in the x direction and random y locations given their contraints which is between the grey bricks.
+The enemy bugs run across the screen at random speeds in the x direction and random y locations given their constraints which is between the grey bricks.

-The number of enemy bugs will incease by 1 until level 6 where an increase of 1 bug will be added to the total enemies each time you complete the level.
+The number of enemy bugs will increase by 1 until level 6 where an increase of 1 bug will be added to the total enemies each time you complete the level.

 If you run into an enemy bug, you will reset, your level decreases by 1, your score decreases by 1 and the enemy you run into will disappear.
-Your enemy 'Bob' & 'Billy' are currently invincible, that will be changed in the next update of the game.

 ![frogger image](/images/froggerwill.png)